web3/web3.js/docs/docs/guides/web3_migration_guide/web3_treeshaking_guide.md

 **_NOTE:_** For further information about `sideEffects` see: https://webpack.js.org/guides/tree-shaking/

-3. Set to your tsconfig module to `ES2015` or greater to support `imports`, because tree shaking do not work with `require`:
+3. Set your tsconfig module to `ES2015` or greater to support `imports`, because tree shaking does not work with `require`:

 ```json
 "module": "ES2015"